-As a Private Client Solicitor, I am very much used to talking about death and dying.
+The Steeles Law Private Client team are used to talking about death and dying.
 However, this is not the case for most people, and such a subject can be difficult for many.
-I fully support the Dying Matters Awareness campaign, which challenges our perceptions and attitudes around dying.
+As a firm, we fully support the Dying Matters Awareness campaign, which challenges our perceptions and attitudes around dying.
 Although the COVID-19 pandemic has forced many to face their own mortality and we may be more open to talking about dying, more needs to be done.

 The Dying Matters Awareness campaign states that across the UK thousands of people are dying without their wishes being met.
 When it comes to your finances and estate, you can be in control of what happens when you pass away.
 A recent High Court case highlighted the importance of having an update to date Will and probate plan.
 The case decided on the estate of Margaret and Alan, a married couple who died within months of each other in 2019 at the age of 71.